anwarsayyad/CP/README.md

 4. Push to the branch (`git push origin feature`).
 5. Open a pull request.

-Please ensure your contributions align with the repository's focus on hash maps, arrays, and computational programming in C++.
+Please ensure your contributions align with the repository's focus on computational programming in C++.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.